allanwheeler/ca_community_college_ncl_per_ftes/README.md

 # CA Community College Districts' Noncurrent Liabilities per FTES.

-This is an alterative look at the data I gathered on the 2018 financial position of California Community Colleges system while I was a policy analyst intern.
+This is an alterative look at the data I gathered on the 2018 financial position of California Community Colleges system while I was a policy analyst intern at the Reason Foundation.

 An interactive version of this visual can be [found here](https://rpubs.com/allanxwheeler/caccds).